JackapakaDan/OOP-assessment/README.md

 # OOP-assessment
-There is a zip file of the complete project and there is also a document containing the code for quick and easy access.
+There is a zip file of the project before the assessment was due in (before feedback) There is also 4 documents containing the code for quick and easy access, one for each class (this was added after the assignment was due).
+There is also a zip file of the completed project after the assignment was due, with amendments based on feedback from the assignment.

 The Code Review Process
 1. I finished my code